 Vice President, Clinical Development & Medical Affairs - Biodesix

 Dates & Pricing

-This one-day workshop is designed specifically with the needs of MSLs in mind and offers participants an in-depth look at scientific papers and the tools used to evaluate them.
+This one and a half day workshop is designed specifically with the needs of MSLs in mind and offers participants an in-depth look at scientific papers and the tools used to evaluate them.
 Covering everything from the types of scientific literature to comparing clinical trials, this workshop will help MSLs engage with scientific papers and extract the information they need to discuss evidence-based medicine with KOLs and physicians.